-My name is Dave Sharp and I’m a marketing coach with a background in architecture.
+My name is Dave Sharp and I’m a marketing consultant with a background in architecture.

 I work remotely from Melbourne, Australia.